wazuh/wazuh-documentation/source/installation-guide/open-distro/distributed-deployment/step-by-step-installation/elasticsearch-cluster/elasticsearch-multi-node-cluster.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.

 .. meta::
-  :description: Learn more about how to install Elasticsearch in a multi-node cluster for Wazuh in this step-by-step guide.
+  :description: Learn how to install Elasticsearch on a multi-node cluster with Wazuh.
+This deployment type provides high availability and scalability of the product.

 .. _elasticsearch_multi_node_cluster: